imjarp/outlines/books/50quickideas.md

 A generic user role can never provide a particular user segment, it impossible to decide whether the proposed solution is the right one, or if it´s just unnecessary scope creep.(Consider how the product will be used as narrow target group)

 #### Evaluate zone of control and sphere of influence
+- _The zone of control_ includes all those things in a system that we can change on our own.
+- _The sphere of influence_ includes activities that we can impact, but can’t exercise full control over.
+- _The external environment_ includes the elements over which we have no influence.

+A good guideline is that the user need of a story (‘In order to…’) should ideally be in the sphere of influence of the delivery team, and the deliverable (‘I want…’) should ideally be in their zone of control

+#### Put a 'best before ' date on stories
+Separate user stories from the rest of the back log if they have time constraints and put ir a best before date to calculate when you should start working on, so they wont get "expired".

+##Planning with stories

+####